geniusbat/konlab/README.md

 - Better file reapplying (I feel that if it fails there is no way back)
 - Profile performance of modules
 - Python package
-- Maybe common backup configuration
+- Exporting to remote servers

 ---